BenLiu983/Representative-Samples-Selection/README.md

 From the above table, it is noticeable that more complex covariance structure in this experiment does not lead to obvious reduction of accuracy for AM and FAM.
 By comparing AM with FAM, AM is computationally more efficient than FAM, which is due to a close form of true parameter in this model.

-# Case 2.1 Implicit linear mixture model (2 variables)
+# Case 2.1 Implicit linear mixture model (1 variable)

 ![plot5](https://user-images.githubusercontent.com/64850893/86277218-54cd6900-bba4-11ea-867d-503cb6a8a3e6.jpg)